bloominstituteoftechnology/Web-ReactRouterI-Guided-Project/readme.md

   * Learn the basics of React Router: `Router`, `Route` and `Link`.

 # Requirements
-We need `node` & `npm`, as well as packages `live-server` and `eslint` installed _globally_.
+We need `node` & `npm`.
 VSCode's `eslint` extension is recommended.
 Command line commands are run inside the project folder.
 This guide uses npm but should work the same using yarn.

 # Steps